About Me

 Let's Gather Together

 Let’s Gather Together is all about hardy, wholesome recipes for autumn and winter seasons.
-This e-cookbook is 94 pages of 44 of my favorite autumn soups, breads and desserts that are sure to become a staple at your dinner table.
+This e-cookbook – now in its Second Edition – is 81 pages of my favorite autumn soups, breads and desserts that are sure to become a staple at your dinner table.

 Chipotle Bacon Corn Dip